WICG/webcomponents/proposals/reference-target-explainer.md

 1. Allow attributes on the host to be "forwarded" to the [enclosed element](#components-which-enclose-existing-elements-to-add-functionality-via-composition).
    - For example, to allow `role` or `aria-label` on the host to be applied to the enclosed element.
 2. Straightforward form association for enclosed [form-associated](https://html.spec.whatwg.org/multipage/forms.html#form-associated-element) elements.
-3. Provide a serializable way to create references between elements in shadow DOM and light DOM.
+3. Provide a serializable way to create references from elements in shadow DOM to elements in light DOM.

 ## Proposal: Reference Target